durangoretro/web/docs/started.md

 ---
 # Getting Started

-Here you cand find information about how to Start with the Durango Computer
+Here you can find information about how to Start with the Durango Computer

 ## Description
 Durango is made from two PCBs: The actual [SBC](https://en.wikipedia.org/wiki/Single-board_computer),